Back-To-School Shopping & Budgeting

 Develop Their Shopping List

 - Have them write down what they need to buy and explain how following a list will help them stay on budget.
-If they want to purchase something that’s not on the list, let them know they’ll either have to trade off with an item that is or have a good reason to purchase it.

 - Encourage them to write down the best price and the store by the item on their list.
-For example, if you find notebooks for $.25, have them write the price and the store name down on the list next to notebooks.
+For example, if you find notebooks for $.25, have them write the price and the store name on the list next to notebooks.

 Have Them Organize Their List